 Find out to which education benefits you might be entitled, let IVETS know if you plan on using benefits for the semester, and more.

-There are many benefits available for members of the Veteran and Military Community along with their dependents and spouses.
+There are many benefits available for members of the Veteran and Military-Connected (VMC) community.

 Navigating these benefits and deciding which ones apply to you can be frustrating, but we are here to help!
-We have dedicated staff trained to work with you and simplify the process.
+We have dedicated staff trained simplify the process.

 Certificate of Eligibility (COE)